ppy/osu-wiki/news/2026/2026-04-21-project-loved-april-2026.md

 [![](/wiki/shared/news/2026-04-21-project-loved-april-2026/592262.jpg)](https://osu.ppy.sh/community/forums/topics/2199324)

-[Ice - Parodia Sonatina Var.II](https://osu.ppy.sh/beatmapsets/592262#mania) by ::Remuring::{ user=6522146 }, [Mochineko](https://osu.ppy.sh/users/3793196), ::Syadow-::{ user=3484485 }, and [Wonki](https://osu.ppy.sh/users/7898495)\
+[Ice - Parodia Sonatina Var.II](https://osu.ppy.sh/beatmapsets/592262#mania) by ::Remuring::{ user=6522146 }, ::Mochineko::{ user=3793196 }, ::Syadow-::{ user=3484485 }, and ::Wonki::{ user=7898495 }\
 170 BPM, 2:21 | 1.99★, 3.51★, 4.33★, 5.18★, 5.71★\
 *description written by ::Carpihat::{ user=10085090 }*

 Do you miss nostalgic mapsets with multiple difficulties?
 Do you prefer classic artists?
-If you do, this time we're bringing back an old spread mapped by experienced mappers ::Remuring::{ user=6522146 }, [Mochineko (Critical_Star)](https://osu.ppy.sh/users/3793196), ::Syadow-::{ user=3484485 }, and [Wonki](https://osu.ppy.sh/users/7898495), [Parodia Sonatina Var.II](https://osu.ppy.sh/beatmapsets/592262#mania/1264387)!
+If you do, this time we're bringing back an old spread mapped by experienced mappers ::Remuring::{ user=6522146 }, ::Mochineko (Critical\1Star)::{ user=3793196 }, ::Syadow-::{ user=3484485 }, and ::Wonki::{ user=7898495 }, [Parodia Sonatina Var.II](https://osu.ppy.sh/beatmapsets/592262#mania/1264387)!
 The song has been well known for its wonderful melody and arrangement.
 Since it is a full spread, you can try it no matter if you're new or a pro!

 Man!
 What can I say?
 Just try it!
 If you are interested in this set or you're a fan of this song, please vote "Yes" so it can enter Loved!